Samueljvs/DatacampComps/BitcoinComp/README.md

+🥈 Congratulations!
+You won 2nd prize in the DataCamp Competition!

 # Background
 You work as an analyst at an investment fund in New York.
 Your CFO wants to explore if it is a good idea to invest some of the fund's assets in Bitcoin.
 You have to prepare a report on this asset and how it compares to the stock market in general.